 The older Wizard smirked in a way eerily reminiscent to his teenaged self.
-"Just a little going away present.
-I just heard you were leaving..." he paused to frown and pick at the wooden table.
+"A little going away present.
+I heard you were leaving..." he paused to frown and pick at the wooden table.
 "So I only just charmed it.
 James and I used it sometimes during classes.
 I have another sheet that corresponds to this one.
 Whenever we write on them, the message will appear on the other.
 This way you can keep me informed on my godson and help me keep my sanity."

 "Amusement," he quipped, then added gently, "And maybe I've grown used to your wit these last few days, Granger."

 "Sounds like this benefits you more than I," she teased.